7085/netscan.js/README.md

 detailed timing information for website developers.
 For security reasons only start, end and duration times will be exposed when the origin of a requested resource violates the same-origin policy.
-During tests while developing NetScan.js it was observed, that as soon as some data is received when establishing a connection to some remote address, a duration time will be recorded.
-This allows us to determine if a remote host has some service running at a certain address or not.
+During tests while developing NetScan.js it was observed, that as soon as some data is received when establishing a connection to some remote address, the entries are different from those where no data was received.
+By running some timing calculations and comparisons this allows us to determine if a remote host has some service running at a certain address or not.

 #### Port scan